AndriiGolets/cv/readme.md

 Project deployment configured with dockerfile-maven-plugin

-`mvn package` - command have to deploy image to aws ecr storage
+`mvn install` - command have to deploy image to aws ecr storage

 # Prerequisites :
 aws cli have to be configured for aws IAM user AndriiG